hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

 ## Citation
 ```
-Chuang, Hui-Ching and Hsu, Po-Hsuan and Kuan, Chung‐Ming and Yang, Jui-Chung, Limitation of Firm Fixed Effects Models and the Missing R\&D-Patent Relation: New Methods and Evidence (June 27, 2022).
+Chuang, Hui-Ching and Hsu, Po-Hsuan and Kuan, Chung‐Ming and Yang, Jui-Chung, Limitation of Firm Fixed Effects Models and the Missing R&D-Patent Relation: New Methods and Evidence (June 27, 2022).
 Available at SSRN: https://ssrn.com/abstract=4636846 or http://dx.doi.org/10.2139/ssrn.4636846
 ```
 ```
 @article{chuang2022reexam,